West Belfast: Man sustains serious injuries in hammer attack

 It is believed the attackers got out of a car and assaulted the victim with hammers or hatchets.

+Police said the victim was in his 30s and they believed two men made off from the scene in a red Volkswagen Golf.

-Detectives have appealed to anyone with information to contact them on 101.
+They appealed to anyone who has dash-cam footage or information about the attack to contact them on 101.